Sama-Darya/CLDL/README.md

 - ``make``

 record the path to both the generated library file (``libCLDL.a``) and of the ``include`` directory for external use in other projects.

+## Unit Test:
+A Unit test is included in the tests directory that shows how the library is used for learning with back-propagation.
+The executable tests will be generated automatically when building CLDL.
+Run the test by doing:
+- ``cd tests``
+- ``./tests``